Pravz-Chandaka/selectathon/README.md

 # selectathon
-Java and .Net anagram exercise for graduate recruitment
+Java and .Net anagram exercise for recruitment